IMSherrill/iy_proto/readme.txt

-FollowUp is an application to help you keep in touch with your friends and colleagues.
+InterestYou is an application to help you keep in touch with your friends and colleagues.

 Here's a description of how I made it: